ahester57/TALQ/README.md

 - add AlarmManager for submitting quiz when app is closed
 - show running quizzes, block starting a new quiz until over
 - user vs. group results
+- add to SQLite: gradedQuiz, gradedQuestion, gradedAnswer?.
+- more user-friendly
+- a teacher version
+- show running quizzes
+- back button on layout of user review